Expensify/App/docs/articles/new-expensify/getting-started/Upgrade-to-a-Collect-Plan.md

 - Invoicing and bill pay
 - Custom expense categories and tags
 - Multiple active expense reports at a time
+- Direct connection to Quickbooks Online
-- Quickbooks Online + Xero integrations (coming soon)
+- Direct connection to Xero (coming soon!)

 ## The upgrade comes at no extra cost until June 1st
 To give you time to try the upgraded plan, you won't be charged for another 30 days.